Active Directory (AD) remains the backbone of most enterprise environments, managing authentication and access for users, devices, and applications.

 3. Discover Stale Users

-Customer Example: At a leading US retail company, Silverfort detected that 13% of user accounts were stale users who had not performed any recent activity.
+Customer Example: At a leading US retail company, Silverfort identified that 13% of user accounts were stale users who had not performed any recent activity.
 This helped the company to clean up its Active Directory by disabling/removing the unused accounts, which ultimately helped decrease licensing and minimize costs.

 4. Disable Admins with SPN